Superstore (TV series): Setting

 The Cloud 9 Superstore is a fictional big box store.
 In addition to typical American everyday products, Cloud 9 sells guns, liquor, and has a pharmacy.
 Cloud 9 has its own credit union for its employees in addition to a photo studio.
 The mascot for Cloud 9 is Daniel Hertzler (as Kyle the Cloud 9 Cloud), until he is arrested and charged with cannibalism.

 The corporation, which is based in Chicago, Illinois, does not offer paid maternity leave, health insurance, or paid overtime to its employees.
 Under Cloud 9 policy, employees may take one bathroom break per shift and are allotted 15 minutes for lunch.
+Also, in the season one episode "Strike", Cloud 9 sends a union buster.

 In an effort to control what is happening in the individual stores, all locks and lights, as well as temperature and music, are controlled from the corporate office.
 In 2017, Cloud 9 changes its store brand from Halo to Super Cloud.
 The store also has its own magazine called Stratus.

 The show's main characters work at Store 1217, the "Ozark Highlands" store, which is located in St. Louis, Missouri, on Ozark Highlands Road.
 The store falls under Jeff Sutton, who is district manager from 2006 to 2018, and then again from late 2020 (following Laurie Neustadt in 2018 and Maya from 2019 to 2020).
 The store is destroyed by a tornado during the season 2 finale and reopens during the season 3 premiere.
-Other Cloud 9 locations include Kirkwood, Fenton, Easton, and Bel-Ridge.
+Other area Cloud 9 locations include Kirkwood, Fenton, Easton, and Bel-Ridge.
 Additionally, there are locations mentioned in Austin, Texas, and Detroit, Michigan.
 Cloud 9 has locations in multiple countries, with stores in Beijing, Mumbai, Paris, Vancouver, Taipei, and Mexico City.